-- if you have a cigarette first thing in the morning, get up and have a shower instead; - if you enjoy a cigarette after a meal, try cleaning your teeth or chewing sugar-free gum after eating; - socialising with smokers while you're trying to stop smoking can be difficult, and also exposes you and your baby to second-hand smoke, so try to avoid this if you can.
+- if you usually smoke when you're chatting on the phone, move the ashtray; - if you have a cigarette first thing in the morning, get up and have a shower instead; - if you enjoy a cigarette after a meal, try cleaning your teeth or chewing sugar-free gum after eating.

 Think ahead and ask your friends and family to help you.
 Your local stop smoking services can advise you on how to handle the difficult times.
-Visit www.stopsmokingni.info for details of your local stop smoking services.
+Visit www.want2stop.info for details of your local stop smoking services.